Chronic Diarrhea in Dogs

 • Feces may appear to contain flecks of blood

-• Feces may contain mucous
+• Feces may contain mucus

 Veterinary care is necessary for any dog suffering from chronic diarrhea.
-Based on your dogs symptoms and physical exam, your veterinarian may recommend various tests to help determine the underlying cause of the intestinal disease.
+Based on your dog’s symptoms and physical exam, your veterinarian may recommend various tests to help determine the underlying cause of the intestinal disease.

-Liver disease can cause chronic diarrhea in dogs, and is often an early symptom present before diagnosis is made.
+Liver Disease: Chronic diarrhea can be an early symptom of liver disease before diagnosis is made.

 Share: